Geography (Ptolemy)

 The Geography (Γεωγραφικὴ Ὑφήγησις, Geōgraphikḕ Hyphḗgēsis, lit.
 "Geographical Guidance"), also known by its Latin names as the Geographia and the Cosmographia, is a gazetteer, an atlas, and a treatise on cartography, compiling the geographical knowledge of the 2nd-century Roman Empire.
-Originally written by Claudius Ptolemy in Greek at Alexandria around 150 AD, the work was a revision of a now-lost atlas by Marinus of Tyre using additional Roman and Persian gazetteers and new principles.
+Originally written by Claudius Ptolemy in Greek in Alexandria around 150 AD, the work was a revision of a now-lost atlas by Marinus of Tyre using additional Roman and Persian gazetteers and new principles.

 Its translation into Arabic by al-Khwarismi in the 9th century was highly influential on the geographical knowledge and cartographic traditions of the Islamic world.
 Alongside the works of Islamic scholars—and the commentary containing revised and more accurate data by Alfraganus—Ptolemy's work was subsequently highly influential on Medieval and Renaissance Europe.

 Manuscripts

 Versions of Ptolemy's work in antiquity were probably proper atlases with attached maps, although some scholars believe that the references to maps in the text were later additions.

 No Greek manuscript of the Geography survives from earlier than the 13th century.
 However fragmentary papyri of later somewhat derivative works such as the Table of Noteworthy Cities have been found with the earliest, Rylands Library GP 522, dating to the early 3rd century.
 A letter written by the Byzantine monk Maximus Planudes records that he searched for one for Chora Monastery in the summer of 1295; one of the earliest surviving texts may have been one of those he then assembled.
 In Europe, maps were sometimes redrawn using the coordinates provided by the text, as Planudes was forced to do.
 Later scribes and publishers could then copy these new maps, as Athanasius did for the emperor Andronicus II Palaeologus.
 The three earliest surviving texts with maps are those from Constantinople (Istanbul) based on Planudes's work.
 (Note: They are the Urbanas Graecus 82, the Fragmentum Fabricianum Graecum 23, and the Seragliensis 57.
 The Urbanas Graecus is usually considered the oldest, although some argue for the precedence of the Turkish manuscript.)